-5.3 If the DSL/DDSL are not available.

-If there is an immediate concern about a child or their family any member of staff can phone the MARU for advice and guidance if the DSL/DDSL are not available.
+6.3.4 If the DSL/DDSL are not available and there is an immediate concern.
+If there is an immediate concern about a child or their family and you can not contact a member of the safeguarding team, any member of staff can phone the MARU for advice and guidance.

-Contact details: MARU 0300 1231 116

-If the concerns arise out of office hours, contact 01208 251300
+Contact details: MARU 0300 1231 116 If the concerns arise out of office hours contact: 01208 251300

-If the risk of significant harm to the child is imminent, then you must call the police on 999
+If the risk of significant harm to the child is imminent then you must call the police on 999